Project Coordinator - Informatics

 - Experience working in a multidisciplinary environment and with diverse audiences.

-- Understanding of open data challenges in environmental public health.
+- Understanding of open data challenges in environmental and public health.

 - Familiarity with data driven decision making.